enweg/BayesFluxR-replication/README.md

 	BayesFlux(R): R and Julia Libraries for Bayesian Neural Network Estimation Rui Jorge Almeida, Nalan Bastürk, Enrico Wegner

+Please clone this repository in your home directory.
+In Windows this is usually `C:\Users\yourusername\` while on unix based systems this is `~/`.
+If you prefer cloning the repository into another directory, you will have to adjust paths in this file.

 **General Structure**

 The replication folder '~/BayesFluxR-replication' contains the following three folders: